Blueprint Specification

 - key: MINIO_ROOT_PASSWORD

-generateValue: true # will generate a base64-encoded 256-bit secret
+generateValue: true # Generate a base64-encoded 256-bit value

 - key: MINIO_ROOT_USER

-sync: false # placeholder for a value to be added in the dashboard
+sync: false # Prompt for a value in the Render Dashboard

 - key: PORT